Skip to main content

 Economic analysis of proposed changes to the Code of Welfare for Pigs [PDF, 595 KB]

-A number of changes are being proposed.
-They include:
+A number of changes were proposed.
+They included:

 • prohibiting or restricting of the use of farrowing crates